Salary Sacrifice Calculator

 How much you save per £1 sacrificed depends on your marginal tax band

-Salary sacrifice is one of the most effective tax-efficient strategies available to UK employees.
+Salary sacrifice — also called salary exchange — is one of the most effective tax-efficient strategies available to UK employees.
 By agreeing to reduce your contractual gross salary in exchange for a workplace benefit, you save both income tax and National Insurance on the sacrificed amount — savings that are not available through post-tax purchases.
+This salary sacrifice calculator uses HMRC 2026/27 rates and thresholds and works for England, Wales, Northern Ireland, and Scotland.

 Our calculator shows you the exact before-and-after impact on your take-home pay, including income tax, National Insurance, and student loan savings.
 It also warns you if your sacrifice would breach the National Minimum Wage floor and highlights the potential impact on mortgage affordability.